spdk/spdk/doc/pkgconfig.md

 Note that SPDK libraries use constructor functions liberally, so you must surround the library list with extra linker options to ensure these functions are not dropped from the resulting application binary.
-Here is an example Makefile snippet that shows how to use pkg-config to link an application that uses the SPDK nvme shared
+With shared libraries this is achieved through the `-Wl,--no-as-needed` parameters while with static libraries `-Wl,--whole-archive` is used.
+Here is an example Makefile snippet that shows how to use pkg-config to link an application that uses the SPDK nvme shared library:
-library:

 ~~~
 PKG_CONFIG_PATH = $(SPDK_DIR)/build/lib/pkgconfig